etw3gh/twitterutils/README.md

   del.py uses the twitter library

-  unfollow.py uses the twitter REST api
+  unfollow.py and unfav.py use the twitter REST api

   see requirements.txt